wonderbird/TestProcessWrapper/README.md

 # run the smoke tests
 cd TestProcessWrapper.Nupkg.Tests
-./smoketest.sh "net7.0"
+./smoketest.sh "net8.0"
 ```

-You can replace the "net7.0" parameter with "net6.0", if you want to test that version of the .net framework.
+You can replace the "net8.0" with "net7.0" or "net6.0", if you want to test a different version of the .net framework.

 #### Create Feature Documentation (LivingDoc)